Adikso/BashBot/README.md

 ## Features
 * Interactive.
 Works with `nano`, `htop` etc
-* Reactions can be used as input keys
+* Buttons can be used as input keys
 * Open/Close/Select/Freeze terminal sessions
 * Run terminal session as different user
+* Support for macros
+* Users whitelisting
+* ... and more

 ## Getting Started